0x1eef/ryo.rb/README.md

 # 4
 ```

-#### Ryo.from with Struct / OpenStruct
+#### Ryo.from with OpenStruct

 All methods that can create Ryo objects support transforming a Struct, or OpenStruct object
 into a Ryo object.
 The following example demonstrates how
 [`Ryo.from`](https://0x1eef.github.io/x/ryo.rb/Ryo.html#from-class_method)
 can recursively transform an OpenStruct object into Ryo objects.
 The example also assigns
-a prototype to the Ryo object created from the OpenStruct object:
+a prototype to the Ryo object created from the OpenStruct:

 ``` ruby
 require "ryo"